pitastrudl/wekanwiki/GDPR.md

 ### Hardware: ARM

 Raspberry Pi  or similar ARM device without built-in wireless, so it can be used offline.
 Fanless preferred to keep it completely silent.
-I don't know is there any writeable firmware in Raspberry Pi at all, is SD card only writeable storage.
+I don't know is there any writeable firmware in RasPi at all, is SD card only writeable storage.
+AFAIK RasPi hardware does not have any hardware virtualization or Rowhammer protection features.

 ### Software